What Exactly is Operations Consulting?

 Operations Consultants provide senior-level expertise tailored for your business.

 Related to the point above, this consultant (or Consulting Team, in the case of Parakeeto) comes with a slew of business operations expertise.
 They have dealt with agencies like yours before and observed the trial and error companies endure in order to solve such issues.
 By bringing them on, you’re attaining a wealth of experience that some would say is priceless.

 This saves time and expense across areas – like defining proper KPI’s, calculations, plus data modeling for your firm.
 Additionally, it can help you identify the optimum team structures, delivery models, and contract structures for the services you offer.
 Furthermore, you will be guided to the right tools and reporting systems, matching the needs of your agency.

-Finally, there is less risk involved in bringing in an Operations Consultant instead of hiring a COO.
+Finally, there is less risk involved in bringing in an Operations Consultant (or operations consulting companies) instead of hiring a COO.
 Fractional COO’s can typically ramp up rather quicker than a full-time employee and often bring a much more objectively diverse skillset to the table.